Learning to Shape Rewards using a Game of Two Partners: Introduction

-An integral component of ROSA is a novel combination of RL and \textit{switching controls} \citep{bayraktar2010one,mguni2018viscosity}.
-This enables {\fontfamily{cmss}\selectfont Controller} to quickly determine useful states to learn to add and calibrate shaping rewards (i.e. the states in which adding shaping rewards improve {\fontfamily{cmss}\selectfont Controller}'s performance) and disregard others.
-This is in contrast with an RL controller (i.e. {\fontfamily{cmss}\selectfont Controller}) which must learn its best actions at every state.
-This leads to {\fontfamily{cmss}\selectfont Shaper} quickly finding shaping rewards that guide {\fontfamily{cmss}\selectfont Controller}'s learning process toward optimal trajectories (and away from suboptimal trajectories, c.f.
-Experiment 1).
+The resulting framework is a two-player, nonzero-sum Markov game (MG) \cite{shoham2008multiagent} --- an extension of Markov decision process (MDP) that involves \textit{two} independent learners with distinct objectives.
+In our framework the two agents have distinct learning agendas but cooperate to achieve the {\fontfamily{cmss}\selectfont Controller}'s objective.
+An integral component of ROSA is a novel combination of RL and \textit{switching controls} \cite{mguni2022timing, bayraktar2010one,mguni2018viscosity}.
+This enables {\fontfamily{cmss}\selectfont Shaper} to quickly determine useful states to learn to add in shaping rewards (i.e., states where adding shaping rewards improve the {\fontfamily{cmss}\selectfont Controller}'s performance) but disregard other states.
+In contrast {\fontfamily{cmss}\selectfont Controller} must learn actions for every state.
+This leads to the {\fontfamily{cmss}\selectfont Shaper} quickly finding shaping rewards that guide the {\fontfamily{cmss}\selectfont Controller}'s learning process toward optimal trajectories (and away from suboptimal trajectories, as in Experiment 1).